dpzrz/Docker-Mini-Project-SYS265/README.md

 After this has been changed we can start our deployment.
 For ease of use I'm trying out git.

 To install git for Unbuntu use the command `sudo apt install git`.
-The url of this repo is ` w`
+The url of this repo is `https://github.com/dpzrz/Docker-Mini-Project-SYS265.git`